-No chart is provided for this fund as the district currently has no grants.
+No chart is provided for this fund as grant funds are generally expended in the year received.

 Bond Fund

 Proceeds from an unlimited tax general obligation (UTGO) bond approved by the voters in November 2017 were deposited prior to the end of 2017 providing a beginning balance of \$7,424,5442 in 2018.
 This balance will be drawn down as capital projects funded by the bond are completed between 2020 and 2022.
 Bond levy funds are deposited in the bond fund and transferred to the debt service fund to pay the debt service on the bond.